xavidelamo/mgci-docs/docs/source/sepal.rst

 Questionnaire
 ^^^^^^^^^^^^^

 Here you have to indicate the land cover map that you wish to use to compute the vegetation descriptor layer.
-If you wish to use your own land cover map, select “yes”.
-If you select “no”, SEPAL-MGCI :sub:`beta` will use the CCI Land Cover datasets developed by the European Space Agency for the years 1992-2018 at 300 meters resolution to produce the vegetation descriptor layer for the selected area of interest.
+If you wish to use your own land cover map, select :guilabel:`yes`.
+If you select :guilabel:`no`, SEPAL-MGCI :sub:`beta` will use the CCI Land Cover datasets developed by the European Space Agency for the years 1992-2018 at 300 meters resolution to produce the vegetation descriptor layer for the selected area of interest.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_questionnaire.PNG
    :align: center